-Massachusetts law requires that the division of property in a divorce be equitable, meaning that it must be fair.
+Massachusetts law requires that the division of property in a divorce be equitable.
 Depending upon the length of the marriage, that sometimes means equal.
 Some couples are able to agree on their own how to divide property, while others need the help of attorneys or a mediator to help them negotiate a settlement.

 Examples of Marital Property can be: